4 Reasons your Home is Cold and how to fix them

-As part of The Irish League of Credit Unions’ House2GreenerHome series, where they’ll be providing guidance on improving the warmth and energy efficiency of your home, they asked Roisin Murphy, architect and interior designer and presenter of RTE’s Home Rescue – who told them about four of the most common culprits of heat loss in your home.
+As part of our House2GreenerHome series, where we’ll be providing guidance on improving the warmth and energy efficiency of your home, we asked Roisin Murphy, architect and interior designer and presenter of RTE’s Home Rescue – who told us four of the most common culprits of heat loss in your home.

 1. Doors and Windows

 “Doors and windows are one of the most common areas in which we lose heat in the house.
 You can add seals to stop the air leaking out through the gaps or you can even upgrade the glass.
 You can go from single, double, triple glazed or even argon filled thermal windows – there are many ways in which you can make your house air tight, warmer and brighter”.

 2. The Attic

 “The attic is one of the biggest areas of heat loss in the home.
 We always say heat from the top down – put your hat on – so insulate your attic.
 You can do it in very simple ways, insulating the trap door, putting an insulating tent up there, but also you can complete retrofit and insulate your attic and it is well worth doing”.